tywenk/github-pages-with-jekyll/_posts/2022-03-29-optional-chaining.md

 }
 ```

-Without optional chaining you would first check to see if `dog` is a property of `animals`, you would use and `&&` logical operator:
+Without optional chaining you would first check to see if `dog` is a property of `animals` with a ternary expression:

 `const name = animals.dog ? animals.dog.name : undefined`